-The Department of Health and Human Services, which is the responsibility of Commissioner Bettye Fine Collins, supervises the Office of Senior Citizens Services and certain health care institutions and agencies of the County.
-One of the institutions subject to the supervision of the department is the Jefferson Rehabilitation & Health Center in Ketona, Alabama (the "Health Center").
-The Health Center is supported by the General Fund.
+The Department of Health and Human Services, which is the responsibility of Commissioner Bettye Fine Collins, supervises certain health care institutions and agencies of the County.
+Two of the institutions subject to the supervision of the department are the County nursing home in Ketona, Alabama (the "County Home") and Cooper Green Hospital, which provides medical care for indigent residents of the County.
+Cooper Green Hospital is supported from the Indigent Care Fund of the County and the County Home is supported by the General Fund.

-The Department of Technology and Development
+The Department of Land and Technology Development

-The Department of Technology and Development is responsible for activities related to the County's growth and development, Commissioner Mary M. Buckelew has been assigned the responsibility for this department, which includes the County's offices for Land Development, Inspection Services and Information Technology.
+The Department of Land and Technology Development is responsible for activities related to the County's growth and development, Commissioner Mary M. Buckelew has been assigned the responsibility for this department, which includes the County's offices for Land Development and Inspection Services.